mihirpatel19982/Training-Performance-Dashboard/README.md

-Here's a detailed README file for your GitHub repository:
+Here’s the README with your requested structure, adding images in relevant sections to enhance clarity:

 ---